 Change of address

-Students are required to notify the University of their residential address in Australia within seven (7) days of arriving in Australia.
-Students must also notify the University of any change in their residential address within seven (7) days of the change.
+It is a mandatory condition of all student visa holders to notify the University of your residential address within 7 days of arriving in Australia.
+You must also notify the University of any changes to your residential address within 7 days of changing address.
 You can do this change via the Sydney Student portal, accessible via MyUni.